Cisco WLAN access point AIR-LAP1142N and CAP2602I for SoHo use

 Jul 05, 2021, updated at Oct 06, 2021

 Renewals of commercial WiFi enterprise networks cause of new standards and hence new required hardware (additional 6 GHz band etc.) result in the fact that a lot of professional and premium APs can be found for bargain prices at resellers or on auction platforms like eBay and Co.

-Cisco has designed the LAP1142N and CAP2602I accesspoints to work primarily with a central WLAN controller (e.g. Cisco AIR-CT2504-5-K9).
-Hence most of them come with a so called "lightweight" firmware image working in "lightweight mode" and which did not allow any standalone operation.
-Standalone is more or less the typical operation mode in SoHo networks.
+Cisco has designed the LAP1142N the CAP2602I and the above mentioned ap model accesspoints to work primarily with a central WLAN controller (e.g. Cisco AIR-CT2504-5-K9).
+Therefore most of them come with a so called "lightweight" firmware image working in "lightweight mode" and which did not allow any standalone operation.
+Standalone is more or less the typical operation mode in smaller SoHo networks.

-Cisco offers also a firmware image for standalone operation.
-So these APs simply need do be flashed with a new firmware image to bring them into standalone to get rid of a mandatory controller.
+But Cisco always offer a firmware image for standalone operation too.
+So these APs simply need do be flashed with a new firmware image to bring them into standalone mode to get rid of a mandatory controller.

-After the firmware change the APs can be configured with a classical web GUI and be used like classical, of the shelf APs without any controller.
-For For Cisco trained network admins they provide the classical Cisco CLI as well.
+After the firmware change the APs can be configured with a classical web GUI and be used like classical, of the shelf, APs without any controller.
+For Cisco trained network admins they provide the classical well known Cisco CLI as well.
 Either on a serial port or via telnet / SSH.